 Experts agree that there’s a strong connection between ADHD and sleep, but in the last decade or so, some researchers have found evidence to suggest that sleep disorders might actually be the cause of many cases of ADHD.
-An article in the Well blog of the New York Times explains this fairly new line of thinking.

-The article highlights a study presented in March 2012, which found that children who suffered from sleep apnea as infants and toddlers were significantly more likely to be diagnosed with ADHD when they reached their preschool and early school years.
+The article highlighted a study presented in March 2012, which found that children who suffered from sleep apnea as infants and toddlers were significantly more likely to be diagnosed with ADHD when they reached their preschool and early school years.

 The article goes on to cite other studies which indicate that children who have ADHD and sleep apnea benefit greatly from having their adenoids and tonsils removed (since enlarged adenoids and tonsils are a huge cause of sleep apnea).
 In fact, many of the children who had surgery improved so much, they no longer fit the criteria for an ADHD diagnosis!

-Dr. Merill Wise, a pediatric neurologist and sleep medicine specialist, summarizes the findings this way:
+Dr. Merill Wise, a pediatric neurologist, and sleep medicine specialist summarizes the findings this way:

 “No one is saying that ADHD does not exist, but there’s a strong feeling now that we need to rule out sleep issues first.”

 ADHD and Sleep Disorders: What Parents Can Do To Help

 It’s almost a chicken-and-egg scenario, isn’t it?
 Which came first — the ADHD or the sleep disorder?
 Researchers haven’t come to an agreement on that question yet, but one fact remains clear: it’s vital that a child with ADHD get the sleep he needs.
 Research suggests that being well-rested will help alleviate some (or maybe even all) of his ADHD symptoms.

 So what can we do as parents to help our children with ADHD sleep well?
 Consider some of the following steps: